garuna55/ETH_PROOF/README.md

 # ETH_PROOF

-In challenge four there are two qus asked that is :
+In challenge four there are two qusestions asked that is :
 Does the transaction throw an error?
 Why?

 The answer is Yes the transcation throw an error.